Access FPGA Memory Using JTAG-Based AXI Manager

 arty.xpr appears in your current directory.

 3. Configure the Vivado project with a Vivado IP.
-To use the MATLAB as AXI Master IP inside the Vivado IP Integrator, add the folder that contains the IP to the Vivado IP repository path setting for the Vivado project.
+To use the AXI Manager IP inside the Vivado IP Integrator, add the folder that contains the IP to the Vivado IP repository path setting for the Vivado project.
 Add the path to the project by executing this command in MATLAB.